rackerlabs/support-how-to/content/rpc-openstack/apache-hadoop-on-rackspace-private-cloud.md

 Although Hadoop was originally architected for the world of big-iron, the choice of virtual Hadoop is a very appealing one for several reasons.
-With the increasing adoption of cloud, it&rsquo;s very likely that your data is already stored in the cloud, or will be soon.
+With the increasing adoption of cloud, it's very likely that your data is already stored in the cloud, or will be soon.
 In that case, doing the analysis on the data close to where it sits is extremely cost-effective.
 With Hadoop as part of the Rackspace Private Cloud,